International relations (1814–1919): Ottoman Empire

 The Ottoman Empire was only briefly involved in the Napoleonic Wars through the French campaign in Egypt and Syria, 1798–1801.
 It was not invited to the Vienna Conference.
 During this period the Empire steadily weakened militarily, and lost most of its holdings in Europe (starting with Greece) and in North Africa (starting with Egypt).
 Its greatest enemy was Russia, while its chief supporter was Britain.

 As the 19th century progressed the Ottoman Empire grew weaker militarily and economically.
 It lost more and more control over local governments especially in Europe.
 It started borrowing large sums and went bankrupt in 1875.
 Britain increasingly became its chief ally and protector, even fighting the Crimean War against Russia in the 1850s to help it survive.
 Three British leaders played major roles.
 Lord Palmerston, who in the 1830–1865 era considered the Ottoman Empire an essential component in the balance of power, was the most favourable toward Constantinople.
 William Gladstone in the 1870s sought to build a Concert of Europe that would support the survival of the empire.
 In the 1880s and 1890s Lord Salisbury contemplated an orderly dismemberment of it, in such a way as to reduce rivalry between the greater powers.
 The Berlin Conference on Africa of 1884 was, except for the abortive Hague Conference of 1899, the last great international political summit before 1914.
 Gladstone stood alone in advocating concerted instead of individual action regarding the internal administration of Egypt, the reform of the Ottoman Empire, and the opening-up of Africa.
 Bismarck and Lord Salisbury rejected Gladstone's position and were more representative of the consensus.

 Serbian independence

 A successful uprising against the Ottomans marked the foundation of modern Serbia.
 The Serbian Revolution took place between 1804 and 1835, as this territory evolved from an Ottoman province into a constitutional monarchy and a modern Serbia.
 The first part of the period, from 1804 to 1815, was marked by a violent struggle for independence with two armed uprisings.
 The later period (1815–1835) witnessed a peaceful consolidation of political power of the increasingly autonomous Serbia, culminating in the recognition of the right to hereditary rule by Serbian princes in 1830 and 1833 and the territorial expansion of the young monarchy.
-The adoption of the first written Constitution in 1835 abolished feudalism and serfdom, and made the country suzerain.
+The adoption of the first written Constitution in 1835 abolished feudalism and serfdom.